FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

   The meanings of the three parameters in the commands function are:

-  - 1: Servo number is 1;
+  - 1: Servo number is 1.

-  - 50: Target position;
+  - 50: Target position.

-  - 5: Target speed;
+  - 5: Target speed.

 .. figure:: robot_peripherals/085.png
    :align: center